Andy Murray: Charitable work

-Image
+Public image

 National identity

 Murray identifies himself as "Scottish, but also British".
 His national identity has often been commented on by the media.
-While making a cameo appearance on the comedy show Outnumbered, Murray was asked whether he was British or Scottish, to which he responded "Depends whether I win or not."
 Much of the discussion about Murray's national identity began before Wimbledon 2006, when he was quoted as saying he would "support whoever England is playing" at the 2006 World Cup.
 English ex-tennis player Tim Henman confirmed that the remarks had been made in jest and were only in response to Murray being teased by journalist Des Kelly and Henman about Scotland's failure to qualify.

-Murray initially refused to endorse either side of the debate in the 2014 referendum on Scottish independence, citing the abuse he had received after his England-World Cup comments in 2006.
+Murray initially refused to endorse either side of the debate in the 2014 referendum on Scottish independence, citing the abuse he had received after his 2006 World Cup comments.
 Just before the referendum, Murray tweeted a message that was considered by the media to be supportive of independence.
-He received online abuse for expressing his opinion, including messages that were described as "vile" by Police Scotland; one referred to the Dunblane massacre.
-A few days after the vote, in which a 55% majority opposed Scottish independence, Murray said that he did not regret stating his view, but said that it was out of character and that he would concentrate on his tennis career in the future.
+He received online abuse for expressing his opinion, including messages that were described as "vile" by Police Scotland.
+A few days after the vote, in which a 55% majority opposed Scottish independence, Murray said that he did not regret stating his view, but that he would concentrate on his tennis career in the future.

-Victory salute

-After defeating Nikolay Davydenko at Wimbledon 2012, Murray pointed upwards with both hands and wagged them back and forth while looking to the sky.
-Murray declined to reveal the reason, and ever since, he has continued to celebrate his victories with this gesture.
-Murray marked his first Wimbledon title in 2013 with the same victory salute.
-Then in his book Seventy-Seven; My Path to Wimbledon Glory, released in November 2013, Murray said: “The real reason is that around that time I had a few friends and family who had various issues affecting them ...
-I knew that they would be watching and I wanted to let them know I was thinking of them.”

-After winning the Brisbane International in January 2013, he dedicated the victory to his friend Ross Hutchins who had been diagnosed with cancer in December 2012.
-Hutchins confirmed that Murray's victory salute after this win was a sign to him.